Nangpa La shooting incident: Aftermath

 On 12 October 2006, the official Chinese news agency, Xinhua, reported that the border guards had been "forced to defend themselves" after the refugees had thrown stones at them while trying to cross the border.
+It was also stated that two people suffered injures and that one later died of altitude sickness.

 Matei successfully smuggled his footage of the shooting out of the country.
 On 14 October 2006, Matei was interviewed on the Romanian television station Pro TV.
 Footage of the incident was shown during the interview.
+The Chinese claim of self-defense was contradicted by the video footage recorded by Matei, which showed two Tibetans being shot while climbing over a mountain pass while being followed by Chinese border guards, not while attacking the guards.

 The incident received global media attention concerning human rights in Tibet.
 On 12 October 2006, the United States Ambassador to China, Clark T. Randt, lodged a formal protest regarding China's treatment of the refugees.
 On 26 October 2006, the European Union Parliament passed a Joint Motion for a Resolution on Tibet, making explicit reference to the shooting.

+Chinese diplomats in Kathmandu were reported to have attempted to silence witnesses to the killing, including both western climbers and sherpas.

 On 30 November 2006 at the meeting of the UN Human Rights Council in Geneva, Switzerland, 16 non-governmental organizations issued a joint statement questioning the UN High Commissioner for Human Rights on the steps taken concerning the 30 September killing of a Tibetan in the Nangpa Pass.
 However, the High Commissioner did not respond to questions posed about the Nangpa Pass killing.